hpmicro/hpm-data/README.md

 - [x] HPM6200
 - [ ] HPM6E00

-### Metadata patch
+## hpm-metapac

-The `hpm-metapac` crate has a `metadata` feature, when enabled, it will provide the basic metadata of the currrent MCU:
+- The `hpm-metapac` crate has a `metadata` feature, when enabled, it will provide the basic metadata of the currrent MCU

-- Core name, basic info
-- All resources, for `SYSCTL`
-- All clocks, for `SYSCTL.CLOCK`
-- All GPIOs and it's PADs, for `IOC`
 - Patch vectored interrupt mode, add `CORE_LOCAL` for Non-External Interrupts
+- To best fit for HPM RISC-V's cluster register desigin, the following is added:
+  - All clocks, for `SYSCTL.CLOCK`, in `hpm_metapac::clocks::`
+  - All GPIOs and it's PADs, for `IOC`, in `hpm_metapac::pins::`

 ## Data Source